ninjacom/100-days-of-code/r1-log.md

 ### R1D7
 Completed the freeCodeCamp HTML5 and CSS section, and Day 7 for CSS Grid and Javascript30 (another Array Cardio day!).
 Also made a procedurally generated mobile game, using a Unity tutorial.

+### R1D8
+Completed Day 8 of #javascript30 and the @scrimba_com CSS Grid screencast.
+Also got started on the #freeCodeCamp Responsive Design with Bootstrap section.